CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 ### Server-Only Library

-This library will simply prevent modules, that are part of the dal, being imported into client components.
-To use it, we simply go inside the file that we don't wish to be shown to the client, import "server-only"
+Aqui está a explicação corrigida e mais clara em inglês:

+Server-Only Library
+This library ensures that certain modules, such as those in the data access layer (DAL), cannot be imported into client components.

+To use it, simply import "server-only" in the file that should not be accessible to the client.
+This prevents client components from mistakenly importing functions meant to run only on the server.

+If a client component tries to import a server-only function, the application will throw an error immediately, rather than breaking after the bundle is loaded.
+Even if the server file could theoretically be included in the client’s JavaScript bundle, "server-only" ensures that the error occurs beforehand, maintaining the security and integrity of server-side logic.

 ## Data Table Interfaces